 - Up to $1,000 to cover costs associated with the transformation project (e.g. survey administration and incentives for participants if conducting a needs assessment)

-- Travel support to attend the grantee meeting in Washington, DC, in the fall of Year 2 if held in person.
+- Travel support to attend the grantee meeting in Washington, DC, in the fall of Year 2 (if conference is in-person).

 Please contact Courtney Simpson, fellowship coordinator, with any questions.